OutSystems/docs-odc/src/eap/integration-with-systems/external-databases/intro.md

 Boolean |Boolean |
 Date | Date |

-## Considerations when integrating external database
+## Considerations when integrating external systems

-Consider the following when integrating an external database.
+Consider the following when integrating an external systems.

 * SQL elements don't support external entities.
 * .NET does not support the Julian calendar for Oracle and Salesforce, and the minimum supported timestamp value is -62135596800000.